There are tons of EOTech EXPS3 sight reviews out there, but this one is slightly different.

 You can view as many images online as possible, but once you hold one in your hands close up, you will very quickly realize this thing is something you want to keep even if you've planned to return it.

-The optic glass and emitter is fully protected to prevent anything from getting inside as a part of the mil-spec requirement for a combat grade HWS (Holographic Weapon Sight)
+The optic glass and emitter are fully protected to prevent anything shifts from recoil and hard drop to meet the mil-spec requirement.

 In addition, the optic is extra protected by a lens hood that goes over the optic for drop and bump protection.